Staff applications for 2024 will open soon!

 Donate!
 We use donations for camper financial aid and things like program supplies to keep camp fun, enriching, and well-organized.

 Join the Board of Directors!
-We put out a call each December or January for new Board members.
+We put out a call each year for new Board members.
 The Board provides strategic oversight of the affiliate, helps grow camp into the best it can be, and ensures sustainability.

 Reach out to the Camp Director if you have skills in: